shuence/WiseVision/README.md

 # Accessibility Challenges for Visually Impaired Individuals

 ## Overview
-This repository aims to highlight the various challenges faced by visually impaired individuals in their daily lives and provide solutions, resources, and improvements to foster a more inclusive and accessible environment.
+This repository aims to highlight the various challenges faced by visually impaired individuals in their daily lives and provide solutions, resources, and improvements to foster a more inclusive and accessible environment

 ## Table of Contents
 - [Navigation and Mobility](#navigation-and-mobility)